Puppeteer API Reference for axe DevTools for Web

 })

-This method allows users to change the distinct id being stored/used
+This method allows users to change the distinct id being stored or used.

 .setDistinctId(distinctId: string)

-This example shows the setDistinctId method pair with analysis method which logs the results object to the console
+This example shows the setDistinctId method with the analyse method and logs the results object to the console:

 new AxeDevToolsPuppeteer(page)